 If you experience any of the above or severe pain it is very important to connect with your dental team.

-Our team at Advanced Dental Arts in Winnipeg is happy to offer completely complimentary consultations.
-Whether you are looking for a new dentist near you or a second opinion, come in and chat with us at no cost.
-You can book your free consultation now, or give us a call at 204-500-2798.
+Our team at Advanced Dental Arts in Winnipeg is happy to offer free consultations.
+Whether you’re looking for a new dentist near you or a second opinion, come in and chat with us at no cost.
+You can request a free consultation, or give us a call at 204-500-2798.

 We're Accepting New Patients.
 Request a Free Consultation With Our Dentists Today.